The vairee Research Framework

 The vairee matching architecture replaces flat document comparison with a three-layer system:

-Before any interaction with the candidate, the system constructs an initial knowledge graph from publicly available digital traces (publications, technical contributions, public project artefacts).
-This baseline is not shown to the candidate.
-If shown, it would trigger optimisation behaviour — the candidate would adjust their presentation to match the system's current model.
-The hidden baseline provides an independent anchor against which candidate claims can be cross-referenced.
+- Hidden semantic baseline — Before any interaction, the system constructs an initial knowledge graph from publicly available digital traces.
+This baseline is not shown to the candidate, providing an independent anchor against which claims can be cross-referenced.

-Rather than asking for skills lists or competency tables — the approach that research identifies as the root cause of the false-positive problem — the Heuristic Miner elicits implicit knowledge through questions oriented toward failure, crisis management, technical trade-offs, and historical context.
+- Interactive cognitive mining (Heuristic Miner) — Rather than asking for skills lists, the Heuristic Miner elicits implicit knowledge through questions oriented toward failure, crisis management, technical trade-offs, and historical context.

 Experience cannot be simulated.
 The density and specificity of a professional's response to a question about how a distributed system failed in a specific architectural context at a specific scale — at a specific point in time — is not reproducible without having been there.
 The Heuristic Miner identifies experience through the texture of its description, not through its label.

-Cryptographic node: Decentralised identity anchors and B2B Soulbound tokens verify who worked where, when, and in what role.
+- Cryptographic node: Decentralised identity anchors and B2B Soulbound tokens verify who worked where, when, and in what role.
 For post-2026 experience, this provides mathematically anchored verification.

 The experimental design